National-Node-Net/node-lib/docs/records.md

 In the above example we create a record that has some headers, the key `12345` and the value `Some value`.
 Note that we encoded the header value into bytes in the example.
 Our APIs for [manipulating headers](#manipulating-record-headers) work with header values as `str` but these are generally stored as `bytes` by underlying [Data Sources](data-sources.md) and [Data Sinks](data-sinks.md).
-From a user perspective you can work with `str` values for convenience and ia-map-lib takes care of converting to/from `bytes` for you.
+From a user perspective you can work with `str` values for convenience and node-lib takes care of converting to/from `bytes` for you.

 Since `Record` is a named tuple you can use named parameters for clarity e.g.